This video explains the importance of air sealing in relation to insulation when it comes to energy efficiency.

 If you need to add more insulation inside your home's exterior walls, dense-packed cellulose provides air sealing characteristics to reduce air infiltration year round, therefore improving energy efficiency and comfort.

-Contact us today at 1-855-568-0838 to get a quote in Highland Park, Kennilworth, Deerfield, Lake Bluff, Barrington, Highwood, Fort Sheridan or any surrounding area.
+Contact us today at 1-855-568-0838 to get a quote in Highland Park, Kenilworth, Deerfield, Lake Bluff, Arlington Heights, Barrington, Highwood or any surrounding area.
 Dr. Energy Saver N.E.
 Illinois specializes in a variety of air sealing strategies that will keep your home airtight and energy efficient.